neo-one-suite/neo-one/packages/neo-one-website/docs/0-installation/0-getting-started.md

 ### Step-by-Step Guide

-If you'd prefer to just get an overview of NEO•ONE and learn about the core concepts, check out the [guide to main concepts]().
-Every chapter builds on the knowledge introduced in previous chapters so you won't miss anything as you go along.
+If you'd prefer to just get an overview of NEO•ONE and learn about the core concepts, check out the [guide to main concepts](/docs/hello-world).
+Every chapter builds on the knowledge introduced in previous chapters so you won't miss a thing as you go along.

 ### Advanced Guides

-Once you're comfortable with the [main concepts]() and have built some simple dapps with NEO•ONE, you might be interested in some of the more advanced features NEO•ONE has to offer.
-The [advanced guides]() section will introduce you to some of the less commonly used, though in some cases very powerful, features.
+Once you're comfortable with the main concepts and have built some simple dapps with NEO•ONE, you might be interested in some of the more advanced features NEO•ONE has to offer.
+The advanced guides section will introduce you to some of the less commonly used, though in some cases very powerful, features.

 ### API Reference

-The [API Reference]() section is useful for learning about specific details of the NEO•ONE API.
+This documentation section is useful for learning about specific details of the NEO•ONE API.
+For example, the [@neo-one/smart-contract API reference](/docs/smart-contract) can provide details on the various APIs available for smart contracts.

 ---